Tornadoes of 2015: May 5 (Germany)

-May 5–10
+May 5–10 (United States)

 A six-day outbreak of tornadic activity began on May 5 with isolated tornadoes in western Texas.
 More widespread and significant activity occurred on May 6.
 Much of central Oklahoma experienced tornadoes, and the town of Bridge Creek sustained major impacts from a large EF3 tornado, where several businesses and homes were heavily damaged or destroyed.
 Another EF3 tornado caused major damage in southwestern parts of Oklahoma City, just north of Valley Brook, where a hotel, several self-storage units, a mobile home park, and an RV park were heavily damaged, numerous vehicles were flipped, and at least 12 people were injured.
 Large, strong tornadoes, including two EF3 tornadoes, severely damaged or completely destroyed rural homes near the Kansas towns of Mount Hope, Scandia, and Munden.
 Several additional less intense tornadoes occurred on May 7 and May 8 across an area extending from Colorado to Texas.
 Another wave of significant tornado activity occurred on May 9 throughout an area extending from Nebraska to Texas.
 This included a large EF3 tornado that caused major damage and killed one person near Cisco, Texas.
 Destructive tornado activity continued on May 10, as a high-end EF2 tornado struck the town of Delmont, South Dakota, where severe structural damage and injuries occurred.
 Later that evening, a multiple-vortex EF1 tornado struck Lake City, Iowa, where homes were damaged, trees and power lines were downed, and the local high school had its roof torn off.
 Significant tornadoes continued to touch down after sunset later that night, and the town of Van, Texas, was devastated by a strong EF3 tornado, where two people were killed and 47 others were injured.
 Two other fatalities occurred in Nashville, Arkansas, when an EF2 tornado struck a mobile home park.
 A total of 127 tornadoes were confirmed and rated as a result of this outbreak sequence.